schnodo/filiverto/README.md

 # filiverto
-File Link Verifier for Abstractspoon's ToDoList
+File Link Verifier for AbstractSpoon's ToDoList

 ## About

-filiverto checks XML task lists in [Abstractspoon's ToDoList](https://github.com/abstractspoon/ToDoList_8.1) format for dangling file references.
+filiverto checks XML task lists in [AbstractSpoon's ToDoList](https://github.com/abstractspoon/ToDoList_8.1) format for dangling file references.
 Those are most commonly caused by
   - moving the task list to another directory or
   - by moving/deleting the referenced files or folders.